informalsystems/partnership-heliax/2022/Q4/artifacts/PoS-pseudocode/PoS-model.md

 /* COMMENT
   what about if the evidence is for the very last epoch?
 Problem with ranges: +1 may not exist.
 */
-func new_evidence(validator, infraction_epoch, type)
+// Record evidence of a slash for future processing.
+Update the validator set with the removal of the offending validator, and mark the validator as jailed and frozen func new_evidence(validator, infraction_epoch, type)
 {
-  //create slash
+  // Create slash
   var total_staked = read_epoched_field(validators[validator].total_deltas, infraction_epoch, 0)
   var slash = Slash{epoch: infraction_epoch, validator: validator, rate: 0, type: type, voting_power: total_staked}
-  //enqueue slash (Step 1.1 of cubic slashing) append(enqueued_slashes[infraction_epoch + unbonding_length + cubic_slash_window_width], slash)
+  // Enqueue slash (Step 1.1 of cubic slashing) append(enqueued_slashes[infraction_epoch + unbonding_length + cubic_slash_window_width], slash)
-  //jail validator (Step 1.2 of cubic slashing) validators[validator].jail_record = JailRecord{is_jailed: true, epoch: cur_epoch+1}
+  // Jail validator (Step 1.2 of cubic slashing) validators[validator].jail_record = JailRecord{is_jailed: true, epoch: cur_epoch+1}
   remove_validator_from_sets(validator, 1)
   update_total_voting_power(1)
-  //freeze validator to prevent delegators from altering their delegations (Step 1.3 of cubic slashing) freeze_validator(validator)
+  // Freeze validator to prevent delegators from altering their delegations (Step 1.3 of cubic slashing) freeze_validator(validator)
 }
 ```